A practical currency and money guide to travel, living and doing business in Kuwait and the Kuwaiti dinar (KWD).

 Here we list some key points for expats and businesses to consider when managing financial dealings in Kuwait:

-Understand Kuwaiti dinar currency exchange rates: Exchange rates can have a big impact on your finances, so it is important to keep an eye on the KWD exchange rate and consider using a currency exchange service or a credit card that does not charge foreign transaction fees to get the best exchange rate.
+Understand Kuwaiti dinar currency exchange rates: Exchange rates can have a big impact on your finances, so it is important to keep an eye on the KWD exchange rate and consider using a money transfer specialist or a credit card that does not charge foreign transaction fees to get the best exchange rate.

 Use a local Kuwaiti dinar bank account: A local KWD bank account can make it easier for you to manage your finances and pay bills while you are in Kuwait.
 It may also be more convenient to use a local KWD bank account to make purchases and withdraw cash.